 The overcast conditions make visibility difficult in the mountains.
 In such times, a right headlight attached to your helmet comes in handy.
 Besides, there is a summit expedition that begins in the middle of the night.

-The ascent to some of the peaks start by midnight itself.
+The ascent to some of the peaks starts by midnight itself.
 This process helps to avoid strong afternoon winds that may derail the climbing adventure.
 Hence, a good headlamp will help you wander across the terrain without any discomfort.

 Trekking Poles/ Ski Poles